Dorian3280/Monopoly-Python/README.md

 ## Some cool features ?

-Use of **NumPy** as data structure to store player' properties
+Use of **NumPy** as data structure to store player's properties

 ```python
 own = np.zeros((10, 4, 3), dtype=int)
 ```
 10 families
-4 properties by family (actually, 2, 3 or 4 but numpy doesn't allow so have to choose the max)
+4 properties by family (actually, 2, 3 or 4 but numpy doesn't allow it so have to choose the maximum value)
 3 different states (own, mortage, building)